Watch SJCC's Official Centennial Ceremony

 Finally, we're proud to say that the future of SJCC looks bright and full of opportunity.
 We aspire, through excellence, to be the very best community college in Silicon Valley.
 We will continue to strive to build and strengthen our teams of students, faculty, alumni, and community partners.

-Please join us in 2021 for our centennial celebration — 100 years of education and opportunity for all.
+Please join us in celebrating our centennial celebration — 100 years of education and opportunity for all.
 Go Jaguars!